 In response to the Covid-19 pandemic, we put in place measures to ensure the health of both employees and visitors that enabled us to resume our business operations without interruptions.
 Visitors were asked to provide a Covid pass or a negative PCR test not older than 48 hours.
-In 2021, the organisation implemented guidelines for respecting travel restrictions, free weekly antigen testing for all employees and PCR testing at public health institutions.
+In 2021, the organisation implemented guidelines for respecting travel restrictions, free longer shelf life!

+Aluminium foil in food packaging applications saves more resources than are needed in its production - its mechanical and barrier properties ensure weekly antigen testing for all employees and PCR testing at public health institutions.
 As a prevention measure, we advised our employees to get vaccinated and introduced additional benefits at our factories in Croatia to motivate them (two additional vacation days or remuneration).
 The vaccination rate varied from 10% at our plant in Drniš to over 90% in our facilities in Switzerland and Turkey.